 The cost for a single person for 1 day is € 16,00 and there are special rates for over 70 and families.

-Buying this card, you can easily move from a place to another without the stress of buying tickets every time.
+By buying this card, you can easily move from one place to another without the stress of buying tickets every time.
 Also, you save money because every run would cost you € 4,00 per person.

 Please note that you are not allowed to walk along the panoramic path of the National Park without proper shoes.
 So, don’t visit Cinque Terre with Flip Flops!